Domain combination of LRR and TIR domain

 Interleukin-17 receptor (IL17R) is another important immune-related receptor that play key role in either infectious disease or autoimmune disease.
 The IL17Rs (A, B, C and E) can recognize ligands IL17s expect IL17RD.
 Our analysis of extracellular domains in IL17RD suggest that this subfamily is a hormone-regulated receptor rather IL17.
 (Wu et al 2011)

-Does IL17REL negatively regulate other IL17R subfamilies ?
+Does IL17REL negatively regulate IL17R subfamilies ?

 We found a new subfamily of IL17Rs, IL17RELs, which exist widely in vertebrates.
 This receptor does not possess a cytoplasmic signaling domain and may function as a potential negative regulator of other IL17R subfamilies.
 (Wu et al 2011)